 - For a short-term inflation rate forecast, momentum is probably more important than reversion.
 In other words, the inflation rate does not revert to its long-term trend quickly, and recent changes in CPI are more indicative of near-term future changes than are changes in CPI from the more distant past.

 - The political cycle, and attendant economic/fiscal policy, may be significant for inflation rate behavior.
 In other words, inflation rate trends should consider at least four years of history and should consider history in four-year increments.
-(See the Political Indicators category for research on the connection between the political cycle and stock market behavior.)

 Based on these beliefs and some sensitivity testing, we choose for our inflation rate forecast four years of historical data, with most recent data weighted more heavily than older data via a simple algorithm.
 So, for example, we estimate the change in CPI for next September by extrapolating the changes in CPI from the four most recent Septembers, weighting newer historical data more heavily than older data.
 Note that sensitivity testing is susceptible to data snooping bias.